GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 They should, early in the marriage, commit to a retirement plan.

-They should understand the power of compounding and how their savings relate to their goals of buying a house or a new car.
+savings relate to their goals of buying a house or a new car.

 FINANCIAL PLANS FOR NEWLYWEDS (8)